-Cash and cash equivalents include cash on hand, balances with banks and investment dealers, and short-term deposits with original maturities of less than three months at date of acquisition and are recorded at fair value.
-As at December 31, 2015 and March 31, 2015, the Company did not have any cash equivalents.
+Cash and cash equivalents include cash on hand, balances with banks and investment dealers, and short-term deposits with original maturities of less than three months at date of acquisition and are initially recorded at fair value.
+As at December 31, 2016 and December 31, 2015, the Company did not have any cash equivalents.